Left-on-Read/leftonread/app/README.md

 ```

 You most likely have an old electron process running.
 If this is warning, you can ignore it.
 Otherwise, kill the old process.

+### Error: Cannot find module

+If you are getting a "Cannot find module" error, you likely forgot to install the packages.
+Be sure to run `yarn` in the both the `app/` directory and `app/src` directory.